The new EITI standard on resource exploitation transparency is welcome – if a little slow in implementation

 So first the good news.
 Campaigners are hailing the 2016 Extractive Industries Transparency Initiative Standard as a significant victory in the battle for greater openness about the utilisation of profits from natural resource exploitation.

-The new standard, which was finalised in February after much argument, is an updated version that includes new provisions requiring EITI countries to ensure that mining and other resource-extraction companies declare their ultimate beneficial owners.
+, which was finalised in February after much argument, is an updated version that includes new provisions requiring EITI countries to ensure that mining and other resource-extraction companies declare their ultimate beneficial owners.

 The beneficial ownership declarations will supplement existing disclosures that companies in EITI compliant countries must already make on tax payments, licences, contracts, production and other key elements related to resource extraction.
 Currently, 31 countries, from Albania to Zambia, are EITI-compliant.
 In those countries, the details given by companies about the resource-extraction related payments they make to governments are tallied with government receipts to identify any gaps through which money might be siphoned.